 Cloud-based MRP systems (or Software as a Service (SaaS) systems) are leaner, more agile and still provide a whole host of benefits for small to medium-sized businesses.
-Rather than paying a huge amount up-front for multiple licences, cloud MRP systems are usually paid for by subscription.
-Costs are kept down as there is no need for complex installations on to your system, therefore reducing tech support.
+Rather than paying a huge amount up-front for multiple licenses, cloud MRP systems are usually paid for by subscription.
+Costs are kept down as there is no need for complex installations on your system, therefore reducing tech support.
 In addition, training is often provided online as part of the package, and updating the software is taken care of remotely.

 And the good news is, just because they are less expensive doesn’t mean they are any less powerful.
 They may be slightly pared-down in terms of capacity compared to the software big companies use, but smaller firms aren’t worried about that.